hirish99/sentiment-analysis-project/README.md

 Introduction to RNN's.
 Kevin/Katie attempted to process data using TorchText.
 Isha/Priyasha/Hirish focused on learning RNN's in PyTorch.

 ## Week 4 - 7
 Kevin/Katie will implement a RNN on our DataFlare data set and get an accuracy score.
 Isha/Priyasha will implement a CNN and also get a an accuracy score.
-For the last 15 minutes we both shared our progress and theory learned for each type of neural network to each other.
+For the last 15 minutes of every meeting we will share progress and explain our implementations using PyTorch to respective group.

 # Data Sources
 DataFlare, Kaggle,